Tech Brief: Citrix Workspace Essentials and Secure Private Access Getting Started Guide

 These rules can be configured to trigger user accounts’ specific actions based on continuously assessed user risk score thresholds.
 For example, an end-user session authenticated into Citrix Workspace can be logged off based on a change in risk score in real-time.

 End users invariably access SaaS apps that have enhanced security enabled.
-The Citrix Workspace app, the Citrix Gateway service, and the Secure Browser service provide the Security analytics service with information about the following user and application behaviors.
+The Citrix Workspace app, the Citrix Gateway service, and the Remote Browser Isolation service provide the Security analytics service with information about the following user and application behaviors.
 Usage Analytics provides insights into the basic usage data of Secure Private Access.
 Admins get the visibility into how users interact with the SaaS and Web applications that are being used in their organization.
 Read more here: Security Analytics

 See how Citrix Secure Private Access provides Enhanced Security for Web and SaaS Applications and the end user experience.